MikeRogers0/MikeRogersIO/src/_posts/2018-05-30-where-to-buy-domains.md

 ---
 layout: post
 title: Where to buy your domains
-categories:
- – blog
-published: true
-meta:
 description: Domain registrars is hard get right, here are the ones I like.
-  index: true
 ---

 Where you buy your domain will have a small, but noticeable impact on the long term scalability of your web app.